amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 > NOTE: The embedding dimension 96 for Swin-T (architecture covered as part of this blog post) has been mentioned in section 3.3 of the paper under **Architecture Variants**.

-### Stage-1 Overview
+### Swin Transformer Stages Overview
 Continuing from section 3.1 of the paper:

 *Several Transformer blocks with modified self-attention computation (Swin Transformer blocks) are applied to these patch tokens.
-The Transformer blocks maintain the number of tokens H/4 × W/4, and together with the linear embedding are referred to as “Stage 1”.*
+The Transformer blocks maintain the number of tokens H/4 × W/4, and together with the linear embedding are referred to as “Stage 1”.
+To produce a hierarchical representation, the number of tokens is reduced by patch merging layers as the network gets deeper.
+The first block of patch merging and feature transformation is denoted as “Stage 2”.
+The procedure is repeated twice, as “Stage 3” and “Stage 4”*

 ```python
 stage_1 = BasicLayer(dim=96, out_dim=192,